 • If you bring or encourage a trespasser to come onto the property of the school and he/she engages in any unacceptable behaviour, you will be held accountable under the Caring and Safe Schools policy #668.
 Only visitors approved by the main office are permitted on school property.

 For More Information

-You can find more information on these and other topics in the YRDSB Guide to the 2017-18 School Year or on the York Region District School Board website at www.yrdsb.ca.
+You can find more information on these and other topics in the YRDSB Guide to the 2021-2022 School Year.